KavehKadkhoda/Sentiment-Analysis/README.md

 Relevant stuff from NLP course by deeplearning.ai, hosted on Coursera.

-Natural Language Processing (NLP) is a subfield of linguistics,computer science, and artificial intelligence that uses algorithms to interpret and manipulate human language.
+Natural Language Processing (NLP) is a subfield of linguistics, computer science, and artificial intelligence that uses algorithms to interpret and manipulate human language.